 A brief overview: Self-employed and independent contractor statuses

-Self-employed individuals embody the term “be your own boss” and typically get to work the hours they choose and decide what they work on.
+Self-employed individuals embody the term, “Be your own boss.”
+They typically get to work the hours they choose and decide what they work on.

 Independent contractors normally work longer term and predominantly with one company or client.
 In many cases, independent contractors, like consultants, provide expertise or services rather than specific products.